 (7) If the Corporation decides to allow an objection, wholly or in part, the Corporation shall advise the person by whom the objection was made of any consequent amendment of the relevant entry in the records; and if the Corporation decides to disallow an objection, wholly or in part, the Corporation shall advise the person of the time within which and the manner in which a review of the decision may be sought.

 [Section 39E inserted by No. 25 of 1985 s.
-304; amended by No. 110 of 1985 ss.123 and 126; No. 24 of 1987 s.
-143; No. 73 of 1995 ss.127, 139 and 140; No. 55 of 2004 s.
+304; amended by No. 110 of 1985 s.
+123 and 126; No. 24 of 1987 s.
+143; No. 73 of 1995 s.
+127, 139 and 140; No. 55 of 2004 s.
 1054.]

 39F.
-Appeal against decision of Corporation on objection
+Review of decision of Corporation on objection

 (1) Any person who is dissatisfied with the decision of the Corporation on an objection by that person may, within 42 days (or such further period as the Corporation shall, for reasonable cause shown by the person, allow) after service of notice of the decision of the Corporation, serve on the Corporation a notice requiring that the Corporation refer the relevant entry to the State Administrative Tribunal for a review.